Trinity Cathedral (Phoenix, Arizona): History

 In 1914, Trinity Parish was designated to serve as the pro-cathedral for the Missionary Jurisdiction of Arizona and following the designation of the missionary jurisdiction as a diocese in 1959, Trinity became the fourth true cathedral of the Episcopal Church under the full control of the bishop and chapter in 1988, joining Grace Cathedral of San Francisco, the Cathedral of St. John the Divine in New York City and the Cathedral of Sts.
 Peter and Paul in Washington, D.C.
 Most US cathedrals of the Episcopal Church in the United States (as was Trinity Cathedral from 1914 to 1988) are parishes designated as pro-cathedrals appointed to serve as the seat (cathedra) for the bishop.

+In March 2001 Trinity completed a restoration of the cathedral space which included restoration of the original redwood barrel ceiling above the altar.
+On October 10, 2002 a fire caused by a match in a trash can broke out in the cathedral destroying the north rose window, organ, piano and much of the recently restored redwood ceiling above the altar.
+Smoke filled the cathedral as well as the Cathedral House and Atwood Hall.
+While fire damage was mostly contained to the chancel/altar area smoke and water was present throughout the nave.
+Vada Roseberry a parishioner and local artist designed a new similar north rose window to replace the original.
+Restoration took several years and the cathedral was rededicated on April 1, 2005.

 The church served as the base of several Episcopal missions in the metro Phoenix area.
-These included St. Andrew's Episcopal Church, Glendale, AZ; All Saints' Episcopal Church, Phoenix, Az; St. Paul's Episcopal Church, Phoenix, AZ (today San Pablo Mission), and Christ Church of the Ascension, Paradise Valley, AZ.
+These included St. Andrew's Episcopal Church, Glendale, AZ; All Saints' Episcopal Church, Phoenix, AZ; St. Paul's Episcopal Church, Phoenix, AZ (today San Pablo Mission), and Christ Church of the Ascension, Paradise Valley, AZ.

 Music and arts

-The cathedral organ, built by the Schantz Organ Company of Orville, Ohio, is a four manual 71-rank pipe organ.
+The cathedral organ, built by the Schantz Organ Company of Orrville, Ohio, is a four manual 71-rank pipe organ.
+It replaced a smaller organ destroyed in the 2002 fire.
 In addition to being an integral part of worship services, it is also used by organ students at Arizona State University.
 The cathedral piano is a hand-crafted Bösendorfer concert grand from Vienna, Austria.

 Trinity Cathedral hosts concerts and exhibits in the Olney Gallery located on the lower floor of Cathedral House.
 The Olney Gallery is one of the participants of Phoenix's First Friday Art Walk.